bobaekang/icjia-r-workshop/slides/module2_slides1.md

 ========================================================
-We can also assign a new value to the accessed vector element:
+* We can also assign a new value to the accessed vector element

 ```r